 So, Spotify users who want to be able to join in the fun with accurate yearly reviews will feel compelled to sign up for Premium.
 And needless to say, that goes for non-Spotify users too.
 It feeds on our FOMO (fear of missing out), and serves an additional reason to jump on the bandwagon with our friends.

-After all that’s said, what can we learn from this massive success of a feature?
+Before wrapping it up, what can we learn from this massive success of a campaign?

 Personal is Good